The maths behind fireworks night

 You can replicate the motion of the firework with a tennis ball; when you throw the ball into the air you'll notice that the ball rises and starts to fall again, once it has reached a certain height.

 If you throw it at an angle, it goes farther out, and if you throw the ball straight up, it will reach a higher point.
-This trajectory is determined by physics which dictate the path an object takes when it is launched into the air will be a curve.
+This trajectory is determined by physics which dictates that the path an object takes when it is launched into the air will be a curve.

 Here's the maths part: every curve has an equation associated with it that describes all sorts of elements related to the curve, including how wide and tall it is.